guoyu07/webapp-15/README.md

 # Wwoof France

-This is a application that will allow french farmers and wwoofers to meet and prepare their wwoofing experience.
+This application is aimed to allow french farmers and wwoofers to meet and prepare their wwoofing experience.

 This application is beeing developed by volonteers and will eventually replace the current [french wwoofing](http://www.wwoof.fr) website.